renanBritz/Doctrine-Utils/README.md

 #### Conventions
 * The entity identifier must be named `id`.
 * All entity fields and associations must have getter and setter methods formatted in `camelCase`. e.g: `getName()`.
 Setter method for `id` is not required.
-* When updating Collection Associations (One to Many or Many to Many), you must provide at least the id of elements that you want to keep.
+* When updating Collection Associations (One to Many or Many to Many), you must provide the id of elements that you want to keep.
 Otherwise they will be deleted.
+If you provide `id` along with other data, the entity will be kept and also persisted again.